Abhijitaundhkar/VE-TO-DO-List-Application/README.md

 # Folder Structure

-src->config->database connections and authentication configurations like JWT and swagger
+src->config->database connections and authentication configurations like JWT and swagger configuration

-src->controller->handling all your business logic.
+src->controller->handling all your business logic of task and user.

-src->routes->all app routes user and tasks
+src->routes->all routes of user and tasks

 Task API:

 GET /tasks : Fetch all tasks.

 GET /tasks/:id : Fetch a single task by its ID.